mozilla/glean/README.md

 * [The Glean SDK book][book] - Documentation on using and developing Glean SDK.
 * [Documentation of the Rust crate][rustdoc].
 * [Documentation of the Kotlin library][ktdoc].

+For an overview of Glean, see the [section in the Firefox data docs](https://docs.telemetry.mozilla.org/concepts/glean/glean.html).

 ## Contact